Walter Nash: Leader of the Opposition

 As Leader of the Opposition Nash is not generally regarded as having been a success.
-His primary talent appeared to have been in organisation and finance, and not in the inspirational leadership that Savage and Fraser provided.
+His primary talent appeared to have been in organisation and finance, and not in the inspirational leadership that Savage and Fraser had provided.
 He was also seen as too slow in coming to decisions.
 In 1954 several MPs attempted an abortive coup to remove the 71-year-old Nash as leader.
 They included Rex Mason, Bill Anderton and Arnold Nordmeyer.
-Nash was told by Mason that number of members had complained about the leadership of the party to him and that Mason thought that the majority wanted a new leader.
+Nash was told by Mason that a number of members had complained about the leadership of the party to him and that Mason thought that the majority wanted a new leader.
 In 1954 a majority of the caucus was in favour of a new leader but pressure from the unions and continued support from Party branches allowed Nash to survive the subsequent vote.

-The negative press from the leadership challenge was unhelpful to Labour's position, but Nash rebounded well heading in to the 1954 election.
-He fought a strong campaign which saw a gain of five seats and virtually levelling the popular vote with National to only 0.2% behind.
+The negative press from the leadership challenge was unhelpful to Labour's position, but Nash rebounded well heading into the 1954 election.
+He fought a strong campaign that led to a gain of five seats and virtually levelled the popular vote with National, with a margin of only 0.2% behind.
 The advent of the new Social Credit Party (which won 11.2% of the vote, but no seats) was seen as a spoiler and it was claimed by Nash that Social Credit denied Labour victory by diminishing the two-party swing.
 The gains made in the election were seen as sufficient to justify Nash retaining the leadership, despite some murmurs of a surprise challenge to him by either his deputy Jerry Skinner or Nordmeyer.
-Added to this was the talent of the new MPs who joined the Labour caucus which added more energy and more diverse experience to Labour, helping gain further momentum.
+Nash's leadership was also bolstered by the talent and energy of new Labour MPs who joined the caucus after the election.

-As the National government began to grow more unpopular Labour regained some of its earlier dynamism.
+As the National government began to grow more unpopular, Labour regained some of its earlier dynamism.
 In the 1957 election the party won a narrow victory—41 seats to 39— assisted by its promises of tax rebates and the abolition of compulsory military training.
-At the age of 75, Nash became Prime Minister of the Second Labour Government.
+At the age of 75, Nash became prime minister, heading the Second Labour Government.